 Hiring a wedding planner was one of the best decisions that Jay and I made during our wedding planning.
 Check out this post if you’re not sure about this one: A Guide to Hiring a Wedding Planner.

 It’s time to research venues.
 Narrow down your list according to the location, style of venue, your guest list and per person budget.
-Here’s some help with this one: NJ Wedding Venues.
+Here’s some help with this one: Guide to NJ Wedding Venues.

 Don’t forget to spend quality time together.
 Have a date night and talk about anything EXCEPT the wedding.
 Focus on each other!